-&lt;sup>1 Fax: +1 6072551222.
+1 Fax: +1 6072551222.

-&lt;sup>2 Fax: +1 617 253 7397.
+2 Fax: +1 617 253 7397.

-authors proposed using the Kullback-Leibler (KL) divergence obtained by approximating the GPs by probability distributions about a set of collocation points for a given DP prior (Wei, Lu, & Ferrari, 2012; Wei et al., 2014).
-However, these GP-based methods are not applicable to the DPGP mixture models considered in this paper.
+a set of collocation points for a given DP prior (Wei, Lu, & Ferrari, 2012; Wei et al., 2014).

-Building on the collocation point method in Wei et al. (2012), this paper presents a systematic approach for obtaining tractable information value functions, such as the expected KL divergence. for DPGP models of multiple dynamic targets.
+Building on the collocation point method in Wei et al. (2012), this paper presents a systematic approach for obtaining tractable information value functions, such as the expected KL divergence, for DPGP models of multiple dynamic targets.
 New conditional and expected information theoretic functions for DPGPs are derived in Sections 4.2-4.3 to quantify information value in non-myopic sequential observations.
 New theoretical results (Section 4.4) are used to obtain a computationally efficient approximation of DPGP information value via Monte Carlo integration.
 The new analysis in Section 4.4 proves that this approximation is an unbiased estimator of the original DPGP value function, and is characterized by an error covariance that decreases linearly with the number of samples.
 As a result, it can be used to control moving sensors in real time while observing dynamic targets.
 Simulation results show that using this approximate DPGP KL divergence for sensor planning is far more effective than using DPGP mutual information, particle filtering (Wang, Yin, & Hong, 2008), or randomized methods (Fulgenzi, Tay, Spalanzani, & Laugier, 2008).